Remote Access to ECF & Department Labs

 If you are using Windows off-campus, you can set up port forwarding in your SSH client; e.g., in PuTTY, you can forward ports via Connection -> SSH -> Tunnels:

-Once the port forwarding has been established, you can connect your VNC client to localhost port 2000 to connect to remote.ecf.utoronto.ca.
-You can download a freeware VNC client.
+Once the port forwarding has been established, you can connect your VNC viewer to localhost port 2000 to connect to remote.ecf.utoronto.ca.
+You may need to download and install a free VNC viewer, such as